darshpanchal/terminal-sage/Readme.md

 ## Configuration

-You can configure the default model and number of lines to analyze by modifying the command-line arguments.
-The available models include:
+You can configure the default model using `MODEL_NAME` env or pass `--model` param to use different model in command-line parameters.
+You can also pass `-n` param to set number of lines to analyze (default is last 100 lines).

-- `llama-3.2-1b-instruct` (default)
-- `llama-3.1-8b-instruct`
-- `gemini-1.5-flash`

 ## Dependencies